Home / Newsroom / News Archive / 2018 / SACEUR visits Afghanistan with Secretary General and Chairman of the Military Committee

 From left to right.
 Chairman of the Military Committee, Air Chief Marshal Sir Stuart Peach, Resolute Support Commander, General Austin Scott Miller, NATO Secretary General, Jens Stoltenberg and Supreme Allied Commander Europe, General Curtis M. Scaparrotti, during a visit to Afghanistan to meet with Afghan and Resolute Support leadership - NATO photo by International Military Staff

-SHAPE, Belgium – General Curtis M. Scaparrotti, Supreme
+MONS, Belgium – General Curtis M. Scaparrotti, Supreme

 Allied Commander Europe, travelled to Afghanistan alongside Secretary General